Growing ‘pig butchering’ scam costing victims billions

-(KXAN) — On the search for love, many people turn to dating apps, but a few friendly texts with a potential match can quickly turn into one of the newest and fastest growing scams.
+(KXAN) — In the search for love, many people turn to date apps, but a few friendly texts with a potential match can quickly turn into one of the newest and fastest-growing scams.

 “Pig butchering” or “pig slaughtering” is a crypto scam in which victims are enticed to put money into an account, essentially fattening that account up, before disappearing with large amounts of cryptocurrency.